 An electronic control unit (ECU) is a device capable of making independent decisions, regarding the performance of an engine.
-It observe, regulates and alter the key control units such as fuel, air and injection timing.
-It achieve such high performance and low emission requirements; based on the signals from a series of sensors installed.
+It observes, regulates, and alter the key control units such as fuel, air, and injection timing.
+It achieves such high performance and low emission requirements; based on the signals from a series of sensors installed.

-These sensors along with the electronic control unit constitutes for the electronic control module of an engine.
-Although they operate and adjust different aspect of an engine, they achieve it mainly by adjusting fuel injection.
+These sensors along with the electronic control unit constitute the electronic control module of an engine.
+Although they operate and adjust a different aspect of an engine, they achieve it mainly by adjusting fuel injection.
 Before electronic control units injection timings were adjusted and set mechanically.

-The main advantages of using electronic control unit is that; it reduce the emissions and help increase efficiency and engine safety.
-In an comparison an ECU engine consume 15% less fuel and emits 22% less pollutants.
-Designed first in 1970’s for the heavy diesel engine installed on large ship’s; its now part of every new engine produced.
+The main advantage of using electronic control unit is that; it reduces the emissions and helps increase efficiency and engine safety.
+In a comparison an ECU engine consumes 15% less fuel and emits 22% fewer pollutants.
+Designed first in the 1970s for the heavy diesel engine installed on large ships; it’s now part of every new engine produced.

-It throttle the fuel injecting based on the actual condition in the cylinder; whether its too rich or too lean mixture as compared to the optimum condition.
-Similarly in engines with variable valves timing the ECU also controls the air flow; thus affecting the engine performance.
-In four stroke engine it also have to control and regulate igniting triggered by spark.
+It throttles the fuel injecting based on the actual condition in the cylinder; whether its too rich or too lean mixture as compared to the optimum condition.
+Similarly in engines with variable valves timing the ECU also controls the airflow; thus affecting the engine performance.
+In a four-stroke engine, it also has to control and regulate igniting triggered by the spark.

-Function of Electronic Control Unit ( ECU )
+The function of the Electronic Control Unit ( ECU )

 Whether you drive a car or truck or work in noisy engine room like me running ship’s engine; they all run on variable speed based on traffic and operator requirement.
 Now in past carburetor ( four stroke engine ) and jerk pumps ( diesel engine ) used to manage; this process of creating proper air fuel mixture.